syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Allow us to specify the node to be in selected state
+Allows to specify the node to be in selected state.